-Pixel Lighting is used with digital controllers that allows the user to program and fully control individual LED's or groups of LED's, depending on the product.
-This granular level of control allows pixel products to product a dazzling array of lighting effects and patterns including video.
+Pixel lighting is used with digital controllers that allows the user to program and fully control individual LEDs or groups of LEDs, depending on the product.
+This granular level of control allows pixel products to produce a dazzling array of lighting effects and patterns, including video.

-Electrical and Electronic Equipment is defined as equipment which is dependent on electric currents or electromagnetic fields in order to work properly and equipment for the generation, transfer and measurement of such currents and fields
+Electrical and electronic equipment is defined as equipment which is dependent on electric currents or electromagnetic fields in order to work properly, and includes equipment for the generation, transfer and measurement of such currents and fields